-Should I remove hardware on furniture before I paint it?
+Should I remove the hardware on the furniture before I paint it?

-The reason I don’t always remove the hardware on my furniture is because a lot of the pieces that I find have cheap looking hardware.
+The reason I don’t always remove the hardware on my furniture is that a lot of the pieces that I find have cheap looking hardware.
 Rather than replacing it with nicer, but still generic, hardware, I prefer to add layers of wax metallics and other patinas to the hardware to create a one of a kind finish that you can’t just buy in a store.
 That said, if a piece has amazing hardware, take it off!
 Make sure you save every piece in a sealed baggy or other safe place.